ArifNaufalMNazri/Remote-Controlled-Arduino-Arm/README.md

 </p>

 ## **Final Product**
 I was proud of how well the final product turned out.
-It could move in all the directions I wanted.
-The wires weren't too much of a mess, and every motor did it's job.
+Every motor did it's job.
 With that, I was happy to conclude this project and experiment with a video recording it.

 GIF:

 ![Untitledvideo-MadewithClipchamp6-ezgif com-optimize (1)](https://github.com/user-attachments/assets/e719cd90-7a6a-4cab-b5c9-94f81c67dfd4)

+Full video: